 “Powders are easier to apply with softer results, meaning you can gently build and apply in layers until you reach your desired effect.
 For highlighting, you would need products that are lighter than your skin tone and contain a reflective ingredient.
 Products such as MAC Strobe Cream are the perfect partner to a contour.”

 “Personally, I like to mix and match the products I use to contour, depending on the look I want to create,” says Kirstie.
 “If you are new to contouring, I would suggest lightly bronzing the skin first and then building up to more traditional contouring.
 Charlotte’s award-winning Airbrush Bronzer is so easy to use and creates a beautiful sun-kissed look to the skin.
 It’s infused with hyaluronic acid, too, so it hydrates the skin while you wear.”
+This practise of contouring using warmer-toned tanning products is known as tantouring, and works just as well on the body as it does face.

 “A lot of people struggle with cream contour as it can take a little more blending, but the result is a natural defined look,” explains Aimee.
 “Powders can be quicker to apply, and they can work better for those who have oilier skin.
 Our Full Face Edit has everything you need from powder bronzer and highlight to cream blush, and it’s totally okay to mix and match too.”